eug/jMetalDocumentation/problem.md

   public S createSolution() ;
 ```

-The genetics `S` allows to determine the encoding of the solutions of the problem.
+The genetic type `S` allows to determine the encoding of the solutions of the problem.
 This way, a problem must include a method for evaluating any solution of class `S` as well as providing a `createSolution()` method for creating a new solution.

 TO BE COMPLETED